RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **Note**: After an operating system upgrade, AMD ROCm may upgrade automatically and result in an error.
 This is because AMD ROCm does not support upgrades currently.
 You must uninstall and reinstall AMD ROCm after an operating system upgrade.

-**MULTI-VERSION INSTALLATION UPDATES for ROCm v3.9 RELEASE**
+**MULTI-VERSION INSTALLATION UPDATES**

-With the AMD ROCm v3.9 release, the following ROCm multi-version installation changes apply:
+With the AMD ROCm v3.10 release, the following ROCm multi-version installation changes apply:

 The meta packages rocm-dkms<version> are now deprecated for multi-version ROCm installs.
 For example, rocm-dkms3.7.0, rocm-dkms3.8.0.

 * Multi-version installation of ROCm should be performed by installing rocm-dev<version> using each of the desired ROCm versions.
   For example, rocm-dev3.7.0, rocm-dev3.8.0, rocm-dev3.9.0.

-* ‘version’ files should be created for each multi-version rocm <= 3.9.0
+* ‘version’ files should be created for each multi-version rocm <= 3.10.0

 	* command: echo <version> | sudo tee /opt/rocm-<version>/.info/version

-	* example: echo 3.9.0 | sudo tee /opt/rocm-3.9.0/.info/version
+	* example: echo 3.10.0 | sudo tee /opt/rocm-3.10.0/.info/version

 * The rock-dkms loadable kernel modules should be installed using a single rock-dkms package.